sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 {{% /notice %}}

 {{% notice info %}}
-**_To use the Block and File service a profile must be created before anything else.
+**_To use the Block and File service, respective profile must be created before using these services.
 To do this you can follow the steps below:_**  <br />
 1. Go to Profiles<br />
 2. Click on Create button.<br />
 3. Enter the details and select the Storage type as Block or File.
 Create one profile for Block type and one for File.<br />